 Activities at Padre Island National Seashore

 My first long-distance bike ride was in 1974, at the age of 18.
-I don’t remember the exact route, but I rode about 250 miles, from my parents’ place in northern Indiana to visit classmates in Detroit, and partway back.
+I don’t remember the exact route, but I rode maybe 275 miles, from my parents’ place in northern Indiana to visit classmates in Detroit, and partway back.
 My preparations consisted of deciding to do it at about 5 PM on a summer afternoon; strapping my sleeping bag to my handlebars; and leaving.
 Not too surprisingly, I had to push the bike for eight miles, in the middle of the night, because I didn’t have a tube patch kit.
 I wound up sleeping on the floor of a 24-hour laundromat, and waking to see some woman reaching over me to put clothes in a washer.
 Exhausted, on the return in northern Ohio, I gave up and called Mom to come pick me up — which, I’ve always thought, I wouldn’t have done if I’d been more familiar with being worn out, and with keeping myself properly fed and hydrated.

 I did some longish day rides in L.A. in the mid-1970s, and a few in NYC late in that decade, but I don’t believe I took any more multiday rides until a group of friends organized a ride on Missouri’s Katy Trail in 2001.
 That 200-mile ride unfolded over a period of, I think, four days.
 I made a number of other, shorter excursions on the crushed limestone surface of the Katy, including one 195-mile ride in two days.